Meta-Method/Nova-Corporation-Laws/Essential/Articles of Service.md

 Personnel ranking Classification - O
 ↓
-Personnel as “Security Corps” as Task Force Detachment “The Crazies” ↓
+Personnel as “Security Corps” as Task Force Detachment “The Crazies”
+             ↓
 Personnel as “Security Corps” not yet listed
 ↓
 Personnel as “Regulations Department”, internally ranking “Regulating Official” or above ↓
+**Personnel as “Innovation Department”, internally ranking “Head Innovator” or above** ↓
 Personnel ranking Classification - A
 ↓
-Personnel as “Innovation Department”
+**Personnel as “Innovation Department” not yet listed** ↓
-↓
 Personnel as "Engineering Department" utilizing Entity - 004 or conducting Containment Chamber checks ↓